Caetano Reis e Sousa: Career and research

 After working as a postdoctoral researcher at the National Institute of Allergy and Infectious Diseases (NIAID) in the United States, with Ronald Germain, he joined the Imperial Cancer Research Fund (ICRF) in 1998.
 He headed the Immunobiology Laboratory which became part of the Francis Crick Institute in 2015.
-He is also a professor of Immunology at Imperial College London and honorary professor at University College London (UCL) and King's College London.
+He is also a visiting professor of Immunology at Imperial College London and King's College London and honorary professor at University College London (UCL).

-Caetano's research centres on the mechanisms involved in sensing infection, cancer and tissue injury.
+Reis e Sousa's research centres on the mechanisms involved in sensing infection, cancer and tissue injury.
 He has helped to define the cells and pathways involved in innate immune detection of RNA viruses, fungi and dead cells.

 Awards and honours

 Reis e Sousa was elected a Fellow of the Royal Society (FRS) in 2019, and is also a Fellow of the Academy of Medical Sciences (FMedSci), a member of the European Molecular Biology Organization (EMBO) and was made an Officer of the Order of Sant'Iago da Espada by the Government of Portugal in 2009.
-He was awarded the Louis-Jeantet Prize for Medicine in 2017.
+He was awarded the Liliane Bettencourt for Life Sciences Prize in 2008, Louis-Jeantet Prize for Medicine in 2017 and the Bial Award in Biomedicine in 2019.